slynn1324/BrickWall/README.md

 From a performance perspective, I have not captured any real benchmarks but it passes the 'feels fast' test to me.

-I (at least initially) don't intend to support this as a distributable component - it's more a proof of how simple this can be
+I (at least initially) don't intend to support this as a distributable component - it's more a proof of how simple this can be.

 ## Usage